 For more inspiration on using visuals in your presentations, check out these articles as well:

-- 3 diagram mistakes to avoid in slides design
+- Diagram mistakes to avoid in slides design

-Enjoy your fonts exploration.
-Share in comments which of those font you like the most?
-Do you recommend some other font for unique slide design?
+Share in the comments which of those fonts you like the most?
+Are you using any other fonts for a unique slide design?